Tattoo Copyright and Design Ownership

 Where Can You Get a Copyright-Free Tattoo?

 If you’re thinking about getting inked for the first time and you’re struggling to decide on a design, it may be helpful to speak with friends or relatives that have tattoos.
-Not only will they be able to recommend specific artists, but they can share their design process with you.
+Not only will they be able to recommend specific artists, they can also share their design process with you.

 Nearly all reputable tattoo artists refuse to perform tattoo work that may result in copyright infringement.
 As such, finding an artist to give you a copyright-free tattoo isn’t nearly as challenging as it may seem.
 The more significant issue is deciding on an attractive design that is within the artist’s capabilities.

-Slightly more cartoonish tattoos that utilize plenty of colors can also require multiple sessions.
+Slightly more cartoonish tattoos that utilize plenty of colors can require multiple sessions.
 However, this style often allows for more creativity and fun.
 If you’ve ever dreamed of getting a tattoo of a French taco riding a unicorn over a leprechaun, a cartoonish style is likely to lend itself well to your design.

-Additionally, if you’ve drawn the design for your tattoo, you could opt to protect the tattoo under copyright in your name.
+Furthermore, if you’ve drawn the design for your tattoo, you could opt to protect the tattoo under copyright in your name.
 Naturally, you’ll also want to confer with your tattoo artist before applying for copyright protection.

 Can You Be Sued Over a Copyrighted Tattoo?

 The short answer to this question is yes.
 You can be sued for copyright infringement if you choose to give or receive a tattoo of a copyrighted image.

 You may have seen some fun and exciting tattoos that blur the line between copyright infringement and creative repurposing of intellectual property.
 This doesn’t mean that your next tattoo should also walk this fine line.